 I work with individuals and couples.
 Individual work is usually about finding the pattern underneath the presenting problem, the thing that keeps recurring in different forms across different circumstances.
 Couples work is about finding what the argument is really about, which is rarely what it appears to be about.
 Both come down to the same thing: seeing what you haven't been able to see, and from there, actually being able to do something different.

-Being in Netherlands
+Being in the Netherlands as a couple

-What couples bring to online therapy
+What couples bring